by Dr. Lawrence Wilson

-The nutritional balancing diet, when followed strictly, is excellent to heal a leaky gut.
+The development diet, when followed strictly, is excellent to heal a leaky gut.
 It must be strictly followed, however, with no raw vegetables, no smoothies, no fruit or sugars, no nuts or seeds, and a large quantity of well-cooked vegetables three times daily.
 This is one of the only ways to heal a serious leaky gut, and it works well.

 8. Fatigue, cold or stress from any cause.
 Often, the cause for fatigue is lack of rest and sleep.
 Fatigue and stress damage many parts of the body, deplete nutrients, weaken the adrenal glands, and often make allergies much worse.
 Cold is a stressor that can cause an allergic response, as well.